 Beta-blockers can affect blood flow and are sometimes prescribed for post-traumatic headaches.
 But again, these do not resolve the source of the issues (dysregulated autonomic nervous system and neurovascular coupling), may come with undesirable side effects, and can leave the patient susceptible to medication overuse and dependence.

-Many patients are referred to a neurologist for their persistent post-concussion headaches and other symptoms.
-These doctors may or may not have training for PCS treatment and are likely to prescribe medication rather than therapy.
+Many patients are referred to a neurologist for their persistent headaches and other symptoms of PCS.
+However, these doctors may or may not have training for PCS treatment and are likely to prescribe medication rather than therapy.

 Further reading: What a neurology doctor can (and can’t) do for symptoms of post-concussion syndrome